dan2dev/iOS-ScrollFix-OverflowScroll/README.md

 		</ul>
 	</div>

-Then call the following code on the area that has the `overflow: scroll` property:

-	var scrollable = document.getElementById("scrollable");
-	new ScrollFix(scrollable);

 # Known Issues

 ScrollFix doesn't prevent the page from being scrolled when if a touch is registered whilst the scrolling section is bouncing (rubber banding).
 This is an issue I don't think can be worked around with the current implementation of iOS5's `overflow: scroll`.